PCH Warns: Beware Of Publishers Clearing House Phone Scams!

 Don’t risk letting this happen to you.
 Remember these important A, B, C’s.

 B. PCH and our Prize Patrol will not Buzz you on the phone if you’ve won a SuperPrize!

 C. Fraudsters may Claim to be with Publishers Clearing House ― but Call the authorities if you suspect any wrongdoing.

-You can also call our Customer Service hotline at 1-800-392-4190 if you think someone is trying to scam you using the PCH name.
+You can also fill out a Scam Incident Report if you think someone is trying to scam you using the PCH name.

 Protect yourself and stay safe!